-So far, we’ve conducted a couple of dozen virtual retreats using Zoom.
+At the time of this writing, we’ve conducted two dozen virtual retreats using Zoom.
 All of these retreats were successful far beyond the clients’ expectations.
-See in their own words what couples are saying about their virtual retreats.
+You can see this in their own words: What couples are saying about their virtual retreats.

 At the bottom of this page, we also show excerpts from couples who were initially skeptical and hesitant to work with us online rather than in person.

 When you read the client feedback you can see that we’ve suffered no limitations to our effectiveness using Zoom.
 In fact, many couples ended up seeing major advantages in having done their retreats virtually.

 And these couples were not merely dealing with light-weight problems, either.
 On the contrary, we helped them heal heavy issues like affairs, infidelity, and lying.

 We helped couples who had been disconnected emotionally, avoiding each other, building up walls of resentment, or living like room-mates for years.
 We helped couples stuck in long term conflicts and fighting, or who were perenially bickering over everything.
 We helped couples who already had filed for divorce.

 We helped these couples successfully, every bit equal in effectiveness to the in-person work we have delivered for decades in our intensive retreats.
 That said, we are only doing private retreats.
 We do not think virtual group retreats would be effective.

 If you would like to discuss your specific situation and explore whether we can help you, please call John at (707) 536-5781 or contact us here →